Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-002-TimeTravelWithCheckout.md

 # Exercise 002 - Time Travel with Checkout

+Before you depart, you recall a humorous quipyou once heard: 'Why don't time travelers use Git to undo their mistakes?They already have a reset hard button!'
+With a chuckle, you prepare todelve into the past.

+As you stand at the TARDIS console, you set thecoordinates to a specific commit in your repository's past.
+The familiarwhirring sound of the time machine fills your ears, and you brace for thejourney back in time.

+Having mastered the art of navigating paralleluniverses, you now face a new challenge: time travel within a singletimeline.
+Git's checkout command is your trusty tool in this endeavor.

 In this exercise, you'll learn how to travel back in time to a previous commit using the git checkout command.